-The Elements of Academic Style: Writing for the Humanities, coming out this summer from Columbia; more or less a guide on how to write literary criticism for graduate students and faculty in literary and cultural studies.
-Comes free with two jokes about fascists and a hand-drawn (by me) picture of a Matryoshka doll.
+The Elements of Academic Style: Writing for the Humanities, now out from Columbia; more or less a guide on how to write literary criticism for graduate students and faculty in literary and cultural studies.
+Comes free with two jokes about fascists and a picture of a Matryoshka doll.

 I actually spoke on this roundtable from a single page of notes, as is my preference; but then I typed up the notes for a friend and so here they are.
 I only spoke for 6 minutes so I’ve said more below, I think, than I said then… but for whatever reason (probably the same reason one hears one’s own voice differently from others the written stuff seems thinner… Hmm.